SEARCH UNIVERSITY LIBRARIES

 Students are advised to have an SMS Consultant demonstrate the proper use of hardware and/or software prior to beginning a project to assure that all settings are correct for that particular project.
 During periods of high demand, SMS Consultants may only be able to provide basic instruction in the use of SMS equipment and software.
 During these periods, students requiring more extensive instruction should schedule an appointment with the SMS manager for more comprehensive assistance.

 The general multimedia workstations are available on a first-come, first-serve basis.
-However, video edit suites may be reserved in advance according to posted SMS procedures.
+On the other hand, video edit suites, video conferencing, video digitizationa and the audio recording booth may be reserved in advance according to posted SMS procedures.

-Students are permitted to modify basic configurations or install free software, plugins and fonts to the machines with the understanding that such a request may be refused by SMS staff for any reason, and will be erased when the machine shuts down or reboots.
+Students are permitted to modify basic configurations or install free software, plugins and fonts to the machines as the computer allows, with the understanding that such a request may be refused by SMS staff for any reason, and will be erased when the machine shuts down or reboots.

 Students are expected to work so that they do not interfere with or disturb other students using the SMS.
 Students working with audio should bring in or check out headphones from the Circulation desk.
 Loud cell phone use is not permitted.